 - Is the amount of iodine absorbed from the dressing within the safe limits?

-Analysis of the performance of povidone iodine non-adherent dressing by through literature review and various tests conducted, establishes that the device is efficient in its application based on its intended use as wound dressing.
+An analysis of the performance of povidone-iodine non-adherent dressing through a literature review and various tests conducted establishes that the device is efficient in its application based on its intended use as a wound dressing.

-Hence it can be concluded that povidone iodine non adherent dressing when used as instructed by the manufacturer, can protect the wound from infection and aid in its the healing and that the side-effects are acceptable.
+Hence, it can be concluded that povidone-iodine non-adherent dressing, when used as instructed by the manufacturer, can protect the wound from infection and aid in its healing, and that the side effects are acceptable.

-- Literature references cited are related to clinical safety and performance of the product and has very well established the intended use of Povidone iodine non-adherent dressing.
+- The literature references cited are related to the clinical safety and performance of the product and have very well established the intended use of povidone iodine non-adherent dressing.

-- Information from the scientific literature has positive feedback about clinical performance and safety of the device among European population.
+- Information from the scientific literature shows positive feedback about the clinical performance and safety of the device among the European population.